rubenb1993/quantum_dynamics/Quantum 2.md

 Code by Ruben Biesheuvel and Alexander Harms

-This code uses a Crank-Nicholson method to evaluate the time evaluation of a wave function governed by the Schrödinger equation.
+This code uses a Crank-Nicholson method to evaluate the time evaluation of a wave function governed by the SchrÃ¶dinger equation.

 ```python
 >>> import numpy as np